aljazerzen/lutra/website/content/_index.md

 ### Type information should exist only at compile time

-Many data formats carry type information into the run time.
-For example, JSON stores field names alongside data: `{"id": 3, "title": "Forrest Gump"}`.
+Many data formats carry type information into runtime.
+For example, JSON stores field names alongside data: `{"id": 3, "title": "Gladiator"}`.

 This is inefficient and unnecessary for situations when the program already makes assumptions about the value in a variable (e.g. `let x: Movie`).

-Additionally, runtime reflection increases complexity of the codebase and moves operations that should have been done at compile time into run time.
+Additionally, runtime reflection increases the complexity of the codebase and moves operations that should have been done at compile time into runtime.